Sinclair Oil Corporation Logo PNG

 Sinclair Oil Corporation: Brand overview

-In 1916, Harry F. Sinclair laid the foundation for the Sinclair Oil Corporation, which has been an important part of the U.S. oil industry throughout the 20th century.
+1916 Harry F. Sinclair laid the foundation for the Sinclair Oil Corporation, an important part of the U.S. oil industry throughout the 20th century.
 Headquartered in Salt Lake City, Utah, the corporation quickly rose to fame and became one of America’s most significant oil companies.
 Sinclair Oil Corporation’s innovative strategies and commitment to high-quality standards made a lasting impression on the U.S. oil industry.

-In its early years, Sinclair Oil traveled to the rugged areas of the Rocky Mountains and Southwest in search of oil.
+In its early years, Sinclair Oil traveled to the rugged Rocky Mountains and Southwest areas in search of oil.
 By the 1920s, however, the company had expanded its horizons to Mexico, South America, and the Middle East.

 By the 1930s, Sinclair Oil had become a significant company in the retail gasoline industry, and its notable green dinosaur logo became familiar to everyone in the United States.